connorgillespie/Seeker/README.md

 Seeker was designed to help users find files with ease.
 After constantly losing files, I finally decided to create a simple, efficent script to help releviate the issue.

 ## Installation
-All packages used by Seeker are installed by default within Python 3.
+All packages used by Seeker are installed by default with Python 3.

 ## Inputs
 ### File